SAMUEL MAVERICK TO THE EARL OF CLARENDON

 These are to certify all whome itt may concerne that the bearer heereof Mr Samuell Mauerick, hath a long tyme dwelt in New England (allmost since the first plantation thereof by ye English) inioying the loue & friendly respects of ye Generallitye of the inhabitants their, amongst whome hee hath had his conuersation inoffensiuely, & not iustly liable to any obiection so farr as wee can heere or vnderstand saue that (for conscience sake) hee could not subiect to bee a Church membr, Butt otherwise in greate esteeme as a person whose desiers & endeauours haue allwayes bin for ye generall good of ye Cuntry, & for the inlargement of those iust Libertyes & priuilidges (wch through the corruption of the tymes) the inhabitants their haue bin depriued of, & haue greate hopes of beeinge restored vnto, by the endeauors of the sayd Mr Mauerick, Whose retorne to New England in the effectuall accomplishment thereof would bee exceedinge ioyfull to farr the Maior part of the people their, To the truth whereof wee who haue liued in those parts, and others of us who haue long tyme held correspondence, & bin frequent traders wth ye inhabitants thereof (for preuention of secrett scandalls obstructing his endeauours) haue thought fitt to giue him this testimoney to wth wee haue subscribed our names this 20th March 1662.

-JOHN BEIX ROBERT LORD
+JOHN BEIX ROBERT LORDJ DAVY DAUID ASHLEY

 WILL.
 BEEKE EDWARD GODFREY